joshstevens19/epm/README.md

 A CLI will be written to allow command line tools to download these repos.
 The aim is to to make it similar to NPM and allow the community to grow.
 A UI will follow.
 All request go through the epm-api which is being written.

-The aim is to get this completed and deployed for beta by end of play September!
+The aim is to get this completed and deployed for beta by end of play October!

 Here is to the future of reusable contracts :D